colshacol/jits/README.md

 # options:

-  --file, -F          # The path to the file you wish to upload.
+  --file, -f          # The path to the file you wish to upload.
-  --dir, -D           # [no workie yet] The path to the directory you wish to upload.
+  --dir, -d           # [no workie yet] The path to the directory you wish to upload.

   # In regards to providing paths to jits, the path must be relative to your package.json.

-  --user, -U          # The Github username to use for authentication.
+  --user, -u          # The Github username to use for authentication.
-  --pass, -P          # The Github password to use for authentication.
+  --pass, -p          # The Github password to use for authentication.

-  --set-user, -SU     # Set and persist your Github username.
+  --set-user, -su     # Set and persist your Github username.
-  --set-pass, -SP     # Set and persist your Github password.
+  --set-pass, -sp     # Set and persist your Github password.

 # examples: